iamprathameshmore/iamprathameshmore/README.md

 I'm an engineer who loves to learn and build things that others find useful.

-Creator of the [23BG](https://github.com/23bg) - where a few of us are building and maintaining useful libraries and tools for the Bugs and Glitches ecosystem.
+Creator of the [Bugs And Glitches](https://github.com/23bg) - where a few of us are building and maintaining useful libraries and tools for the Bugs and Glitches ecosystem.

 Notable projects I've created or actively maintain: